technion/wp_breach_patch/README.md

 wp_breach_patch
 ===============

-A patch to Wordpress that mitigates the BREACH vulnerability.
+A plugin for Wordpress that mitigates the BREACH vulnerability.

 Technical
 ---------